Skip to content

 Sharing a Hub across users?
 Read this

-• get_inbox / get_all_status / list_tasks across the whole hub
+• get_inbox / get_all_status / list_tasks are filtered by the caller's network membership (R7 / R8 fixed)

 Acceptable today: